 Third, we both had to re-learn how to trust each other.
 I know I talked about commitment already, but I have to tell you that talking about commitment before the move is different than having to face the reality after one partner moves.
 There were moments when our trust and commitment were tested, and it was not easy at all!
 I’m thankful that we managed to go through it together and we are still going strong until this day, but trust is a key issue that we had to sort out previously.

 I won’t say that we had it easy.
 The early days of our long-distance relationship were rough.
-Looking back, the only thing that saved our relationship was our commitment to each other.
+Looking back, the only thing that saved our relationship was our commitment to each other as an LDR person.
 But don’t worry, as long as you got each other, better days will come!
 If you happen to just start a long-distance relationship, I wish you the best in navigating through this transition period.
 Remember, it will all be worth it in the end!

 You are my intake, I own few web logs and occasionally run out from to post : (.